jdumm/spotify-gesture-controls/README.md

 classifier (currently sklearn's SVC), which recognizes custom-trained gestures.
 Retraining is possible quite quickly with a utility to generate new training samples.
-Once a gesture is recognized, [Spotify API](https://developer.spotify.com/documentation/web-api/quick-start/) commands are executed using Python interface [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/).
+Once a gesture is recognized, [Spotify API](https://developer.spotify.com/documentation/web-api/quick-start/) commands are executed using a Python interface called [Spotipy](https://spotipy.readthedocs.io/en/2 .18.0/).